vahidalvandi/v2ray-docker-compose/README.md

 ### VMess Protocol

-This is the list of recommended applications to use the VMess and other protocols:
+This is the list of recommended applications to use the VMess protocol:

 * [Nekoray](https://github.com/MatsuriDayo/nekoray/releases) for macOS, Windows, and Linux
 * [FoXray](https://foxray.org/#download) for macOS, iOS, and Android